Perhaps you've heard about the importance of task checklists as they tend to decrease errors and improve efficiency for teams and individuals.

 Perhaps my PR task checklist is a bit overkill... but I wanted to be really thorough!
 I even included writing tests and localizing text, which may not necessarily be a part of your team's process.
 You can see how I built this mod by following along in my FreeCodeCamp tutorial, and once you activate the mod, you can easily customize any of the list items via the PixieBrix page editor.

 Want to use this task checklist to improve your code?
-You can use this free PixieBrix mod right now — no coding required.
+You can use this free PixieBrix mod right now — no coding required for this process tracker.
 Just hit the button below.
 And if you don’t already have a free PixieBrix account, you can get it all set up there, too.

 A Task Checklist for Optimize Content on YouTube